Capillary/api-documentation/source/includes/_customer.md

 ```

-This API allows you to retrieve the subscription details of a customer for SMS, email and WeChat.
+Allows retrieving the subscription details of a customer to SMS, email and WeChat.
 The status will be OPTIN for subscribed and OPTOUT for unsubscribed.

 Entry | Description
 ----- | -----------